-Two cores of recently ventilated (with higher levels of F11) NADW from the northern hemisphere are advected along the boundary and east to the Mid-Atlantic Ridge (MAR) (Molinari et al., 1992)Molinari et al. (1992).
-A DWBC shallow core is eentered centred at about 1500 m and a deeper one - at about 3500 m.
+Two cores of recently ventilated (with higher levels of F11) NADW from the northern hemisphere are advected along the boundary and east to the Mid-Atlantic Ridge (MAR) (Molinari et al., 1992).
+A DWBC shallow core is centered at about 1500

+- 130 m and a deeper one at about 3500 m.
 The upper core of high F11 content, limited by the 3.2 and 4.7°C potential temperature isotherms, is typically associated with the deeper core, which is limited by the 1.8 and 2.4°C isotherms.
 The Ceara Rise blocks the flow of the DWBC waters with potential temperature below 1.8°C to the equator, causing it to recirculate back to the north.

-More dense Denser Antarctic Bottom Water (AABW) flows northwards though Atlantic Ocean basins and generally lays underneath-lies beneath NADW at the bottom.
-The velocity field of AABW (water with σ_1 -°4 > 45.90 kg m-3) is influenced by the overlying DWBC (Rhein et al., 1998).
-The AABW consists of old deep-water masses (Reid, 1994) (Reid, 1994) with negligible F11 concentrations.
-According to Rhein et al. (1998), AABW bifurcates at the equator: roughly 30 % percent of the northward AABW flow comes to the Guiana Basin through the Equatorial Channel at 35° W. The A large proportion of AABW turns east to through the Romanche Fracture Zone and to the Eastern Atlantic with a possibility of with a possible recirculation in the Brazil Basin.
-The sloping topography of Guiana Basin as well as the limitation of the AABW upper boundary by the strong eastward flowing NADW cause the fact that the northward directed geostrophic flow of AABW is to be most pronounced only to the east from of the Ceara Rise.
-Passing the Ceara Rise, AABW flows to the Guiana Basin central part central part of Guiana Basin.
-The high level of F11 (> 0.07 pmol kg_1) from LNADW affects the closest to it AABW part - the one nearby the part of AABW closest to the Ceara Rise, thus this AABW branch also experiences a rise in F11 content in comparison with the far eastern AABW branch.
-To the north from the Ceara Rise similar conditions are found its far eastern branch.
-Similar conditions are found to the north of Ceara Rise (Rhein et al., 1998).
-According to (Whitehead Jr and Worthington, 1982; Rhein et al., 1998) Whitehead Jr and Worthington (1982) and Rhein et al. (1998), the core of AABW is located to the east the of Ceara Rise at 43.3° W.
+More dense Antarctic Bottom Water (AABW) flows northwars though Atlantic Ocean basins and generally lays underneath NADW at the bottom.
+The velocity field of AABW (water with $\sigma_4 > 45.90 \text{ kg m}^{-3}$ ) is influenced by the overlying DWBC - 135 (Rhein et al., 1998).
+The AABW consists of old deep-water masses (Reid, 1994) with negligible F11 concentrations.
+According to Rhein et al. (1998), AABW bifurcates at the equator: roughly 30% of the northward AABW flow comes to the Guiana Basin through the Equatorial Channel at 35° W. The large proportion of AABW turns east to the Romanche Fracture Zone and the Eastern Atlantic with a possibility of recirculation in the Brazil Basin.
+The sloping topography of Guiana Basin as well as the limitation of AABW upper boundary by the strong eastward flowing NADW cause the fact that the northward directed geostrophic flow of AABW is most pronounced only to the east from the Ceara Rise.
+Passing the Ceara Rise, AABW flows to the Guiana Basin central part.
+The high level of F11 (> 0.07 pmol kg-1) from LNADW affects the closest to it AABW part - the one nearby the Ceara Rise, thus this AABW branch also experiences a rise in F11 content in comparison with the

-AABW mixes with LNADW in the fracture zones at equator, so AABW in the Eastern Atlantic differs from the similar water in the Western Atlantic (Rhein et al., 1998).
+- far eastern AABW branch.
+To the north from the Ceara Rise similar conditions are found (Rhein et al., 1998).
+According to (Whitehead Jr and Worthington, 1982; Rhein et al., 1998), the core of AABW is located to the east the Ceara Rise at 43.3° W. - 145 AABW mixes with LNADW in the fracture zones at equator, so AABW in the Eastern Atlantic differs from the similar water in the Western Atlantic (Rhein et al., 1998).
 There are two important features for the Eastern Equatorial Atlantic (McCartney et al., 1991).
-First, the potential flow of AABW through the Kane Gap from the Sierra Leone Basin to the Gambia Abyssal Plain and back .
-Second and second, the potential AABW flow through the Vema Fracture Zone.

-According to Arhan et al. (1998) the eastward transport of NADW along the equator is weak, but nevertheless plays a leading role for the maintenance of the equatorial tongue of UNADW.
+First, the potential flow of AABW through the Kane Gap from the Sierra Leone Basin to the Gambia Abyssal Plain and back.
+Second, the potential AABW flow through the Vema Fracture Zone. - According to Arhan et al. (1998) the eastward transport of NADW along the equator is weak, but nevertheless plays a 150 leading role for the maintenance of the equatorial tongue of UNADW.
 Even though the eastward mean velocities are weak in the equatorial tongues of NADW, the question is of the ultimate fate of this flow as it reaches the African continental slope.
 There are two cyclonic flows in the deep layers of Eastern Atlantic, associated with NADW - the Gambia Basin one and the Sierra Leone Basin.